 Once teens reach adolescence and begin dating, it can be a tricky line to walk if there’s an age gap between two people.
 What may seem like an innocent teen relationship can turn into something ugly if statutory rape charges are pursued.
-Therefore, it’s important to understand the basics of age of consent, and what it means for you.
+Therefore, it’s important to understand the basics of age of consent laws in Colorado, and what it means for you.

 What is the Age of Consent in Colorado

 By legal definition, the age of consent is the age at which a person can legally give consent or permission to have sexual relations.
 Colorado law states that a person of 17 years of age can legally consent to sexual interactions.

 The law aims to protect persons 17 or over and several exemptions such as the “Romeo and Juliet law” have been established to prevent the prosecution of underage couples.
 This close-in-age exemption can provide defense for individuals who have participated in a consensual sexual activity in which one or both parties are under the age of consent.

 However, if a person over the age of consent has sex with someone under the age of consent, that person could potentially face statutory rape criminal charges in Colorado.

 Statutory rape is a criminal offense in which a person has sex with someone who is under the age of consent.
 This falls under the category of sexual assault, which can result in very serious consequences ranging from misdemeanor to felony charges, depending on the age difference and sexual acts between the two people in question.